NethServer/ns8-core/samba/README.md

         "adminuser":"administrator",
         "adminpass":"Nethesis,1234",
         "realm":"ad.$(hostname -d)",
+        "nbdomain": null,
+        "hostname":"dc2",
         "ipaddress":"10.124.0.2"
     }
     EOF

-Note that some attributes are not required to provision additional DCs.
+Note that `nbdomain` can be `null` in this case.

 ## IP routing for the AD domain